Caleb-Morse/Caleb-Morse/README.md

 🎓 Former student at Stellenbosch University, now studying Application Development at Varsity College, Cape Town
 💼 Completed a year-long internship as a Data Scientist at Mr Price Group
-🛠 Seeking work in software development or data science — part-time, full-time, remote, on-site — I’m open
+🛠 Seeking work in software development or data science.
+Part-time, full-time, remote, on-site; I’m open
 🤝 I’ve worked on live projects, collaborated with teams, and met real deadlines
 🧪 I specialise in building things that are complex, maybe overengineered, but *mine*